Japanese clothing: Heian period (794–1185)

-During the Heian period (794-1185 CE), Japan stopped sending envoys to the Chinese dynastic courts.
+During the Heian period (794-1185 CE), Japan stopped sending envoys to the dynastic courts.
 This prevented Chinese-imported goods—including clothing—from entering the Imperial Palace and disseminating to the upper classes, who were the main arbiters of traditional Japanese culture at the time and the only people allowed to wear such clothing.
 The ensuing cultural vacuum facilitated the development of a Japanese culture independent from Chinese fashions.
 Elements previously lifted from the Tang Dynastic courts developed independently into what is known literally as "national culture" or "kokufū culture" (国風文化, kokufū-bunka), the term used to refer to Heian-period Japanese culture, particularly that of the upper classes.

 Clothing became increasingly stylised, with some elements—such as the round-necked and tube-sleeved chun ju jacket, worn by both genders in the early 7th century—being abandoned by both male and female courtiers.
 Others, such as the wrapped-front robes, also worn by men and women, were kept.
 Some elements, such as the mo skirt worn by women, continued on in a reduced capacity, worn only to formal occasions; the (裳, mō) grew too narrow to wrap all the way around and became a trapezoidal pleated train.
 Formal hakama (trousers) became longer than the legs and also trailed behind the wearer.
 Men's formal dress included agekubi collars and very wide sleeves.

 The concept of the hidden body remained, with ideologies suggesting that the clothes served as "protection from the evil spirits and outward manifestation of a social rank".
 This proposed the widely held belief that those of lower ranking, who were perceived to be of less clothing due to their casual performance of manual labor, were not protected in the way that the upper class were in that time period.
 This was also the period in which Japanese traditional clothing became introduced to the Western world.

 During the later Heian period, various clothing edicts reduced the number of layers a woman could wear, leading to the kosode (lit., "small sleeve") garment—previously considered underwear—becoming outerwear by the time of the Muromachi period (1336-1573 CE).